SamarthKadam/Nike-MobileApp/readme.md

 4. Overview Page
    - Gain an overview of any product, including images, price, and name.
    - You can add the product to your favorites or cart
+   - Changes made are persisted in the database

    - <img src="./images/Product.png">

 5. Favourites Page
-   - View all your favorited products.
+   - View all your favorite products.
    - You have the option to undo favorites

    - <img src="./images/Favourites.png">